Which wines for dinner?

 - Buttery Chardonnay for dishes with cream sauces, cheese, shellfish

-- Sauvignon Blanc for light foods, fish, chicken; good aperitif wine.
+- Sauvignon Blanc for light foods, shellfish, fish, chicken; good aperitif wine.

-- Pinot Noir – Red wine, goes with moderate to heavy foods, salmon, pork
+- Pinot Noir – Red wine, goes with moderate to medium foods, salmon, pork, chicken – Thanksgiving favorite

-- Zinfandel – Red wine, pizza, pastas, red meats
+- Zinfandel – pizza, pastas, grilled red meat

-- Merlot – Red wine, beef, pork, lamb
+- Merlot – Red wine, beef, pork, lamb, chicken

 - Cabernet – Red wine, the ultimate juicy steak wine

-- Syrah – Red wine, BBQ red meats, ribs
+- Syrah – Red wine, BBQ red meats, pork ribs

 - If you open a bottle and it smells like wet cardboard, it’s bad.
 Bring it back to the wine shop.